 Visitor's guide to public transit

-Get to know the names of the City's public transportation modes so you can get around the City more easily.
-A link to a specific TransLink trip planner is placed beside each mode.
+Get to know the names of the city's public transportation modes so you can get around the city more easily.

 Rapid transit refers to the automated trains that run above and below ground.
 SkyTrain consists of the Expo Line and the Millennium Line.
 A third system called the Canada Line provides the travel from the airport to Downtown Vancouver.

 TransLink provides a vast network of bus services and smaller community shuttles that carry fewer passengers to specific areas of the city throughout the day.
 RapidBus routes provide faster service with fewer stops.

 HandyDART is a door-to-door shared-ride service for people with physical or cognitive disabilities who need assistance to use public transit.

 The SeaBus crosses the Burrard Inlet to provide travel between Waterfront Station in Downtown Vancouver to Lonsdale Quay in North Vancouver.

 West Coast Express

 The West Coast Express is a driver-led train that connects Waterfront Station in Downtown Vancouver to Mission, with select stops along the way.
 On weekdays, five trains travel into Vancouver in the morning, and leave Vancouver in the afternoon.